Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

 \begin{lemma} $\phi_{\mathrm{Strip}}(k)$ is unsatisfiable for all $k$. \end{lemma}

-\begin{proof} We interpret each critical strip as a circuit that outputs the weighted sum of the input variables in either circuit $L,R$.
+\begin{proof} We interpret each critical strip as a circuit that outputs the weighted sum of the input variables in circuits $L^{xy}$ and $R^{yx}$.
 The assignment to $\mathbf{e}$ demands that the difference between the critical strip outputs is precisely $2^k$.
-But by $t^{L}_{i,j}=t^{R}_{j,i}$, the weighted sum of the tableau variables is the same in both critical strips.
-The difference in the critical strip outputs is then bounded by the sum of the input carry bits to column $k-\delta$ in either strip.
-There are fewer than $n$ input carry bits for either critical strip, each of weight $2^{k-\delta} = 2^k / n$, therefore the difference in critical strip outputs is less than $2^k$, violating the assignment to $\mathbf{e}$.
+But by $t^{xy}_{i,j}=t^{yx}_{j,i}$, the weighted sum of the tableau variables is the same in both critical strips.
+The difference in the critical strip outputs is then bounded by the larger of the sums of the input carry bits to column $k-\Delta$ in the two strips.
+There are fewer than $n$ input carry bits for each critical strip, each of weight $2^{k-\Delta} = 2^k / n$, therefore the difference in critical strip outputs is less than $2^k$, violating the assignment to $\mathbf{e}$. \end{proof}